shu11/django-s3-backup/README.md

 Features
 ----------------
 - backup and restore command for django-admin.py and manage.py.
 It's like a loaddata/dumpdata.
-- Transfer backups to Amazon S3
+- Transfer backups to Amazon S3 as JSON format.
+- It can be also used as database migration tool from Postgresql to Mysql, for example.
 - Memory Efficient stream JSON encoder/decoder are involved.
-- Huge table can dump and restore.
+- can dump and restore huge table.
 - restore all dump data on S3 to local database transaction safely.

 License